Skip to content

 TypeScript Configuration

-You can specify a custom tsconfig file for declaration generation:
+You can specify a custom tsconfig file to use for TypeScript declaration generation.
+This is mainly used for path resolution during declaration generation.

 Resolving External Types